PsyMan2000/install-kubernetes/README.md

 # install-kubernetes
-Personal repo for kubernetes deployment on bare metal
+Personal repo for kubernetes deployment on bare metal or VM cloud-init after I have forgotten how to do it again :-)

 copied from Olorunfemi Kawonise and edited to kubernetes repo migration.

-become root on fresh ubuntu node
+become root on fresh ubuntu node with git installed
 ```
 git clone https://github.com/PsyMan2000/install-kubernetes
 ```